jeffreydyao/abiramen.github.io/_posts/2020-09-18-cse-setup-old.md

 last-update: 28 August 2021
 layout: post
 tags: unsw-cse guide vscode
-desc: This is now what we call a /bad idea/.
+desc: This is now what we call a /bad/ idea.
 Check out the new version of this post instead!
 ---

 {: .alert .alert-red}